 The AICPA has been working with banking industry groups to eliminate these requests.
 Federal backed loans (Fannie Mae and Freddie Mac) no longer request comfort letters.
 However, we still see these requested with many regional and local banks.

-We will continue to do our part to push back on these types of requests to protect our CPA firm as well as others.
+We will continue to do our part to push back on these types of requests.
+Not only to protect our CPA firm, but to protect others as well.